Freshly harvested Elephant Garlic bulbs in the garden

 TIPS:

-As garlic is a heavy feeder we recommend dressing your beds before planting by digging or trenching down 200-300mm and adding sheep pellets or guano or bone flour to the bottom of the hole/trench at a rate of 100g per lineal metre.
+If you haven't found it easy to add heaps of organic matter to your garlic growing beds then a trick employed by large commercial growers is to dig or trench down 200-300mm at planting time and add sheep pellets or guano or bone flour to the bottom of the hole/trench at a rate of roughly 100g per lineal metre (a small handful each hole).
 Fill in the hole/trench with loose soil to form a cushion for your garlic cloves to sit on when you plant them, leaving about 50mm from the top of the hole for planting.
-Plant your cloves at 200mm – 300mm apart with the pointy side up (tip up) about 50mm deep - so that approx. 50mm of soil covers the planted tips of each clove, and fill your hole/trench back up.
+Plant your cloves at 200mm – 300mm apart with the pointy side up/tip up with approx. 50mm - 75mm of soil covering the planted tips of each clove, and fill your hole/trench back up.

-We then recommend sprinkling a balanced bulb food or general fertiliser over the top of your planted garlic row/s at 100g per lineal metre.
-Preferably use a bulb blend/general fertiliser that’s not too high in nitrogen, ideally the P (Phosphorus) & K (Potassium) values are slightly higher than the N (Nitrogen) value in the NPK ratio.
+Garlic needs lots of balanced nutrients throughout the growing season including at the very end of the season when it fattens up the bulbs.
+Keeping this in mind, one final trick you can try is to sprinkle a balanced bulb food or general fertiliser over the top of your planted garlic row/s at 100g per lineal metre.
+Preferably use a blend/fertiliser that’s not too high in nitrogen, ideally the P (Phosphorus) & K (Potassium) values are close to the N (Nitrogen) value in the N-P-K ratio, because garlic needs phosphorous and potassium to fatten the bulbs and form its protective skins.

 Garlic can be sown from April – August in New Zealand.
-Traditionally garlic was sown on the shortest day of the year in June, and harvested on the longest day of the year in December.
+Traditionally garlic was sown on the shortest day of the year in June and harvested on the longest day of the year in December, but the current trend is to plant slightly earlier in an effort to beat the arrival on rust in spring.

 If birds or other animals are prone to disturbing your freshly sown garlic cloves, cover with netting or wire mesh until the cloves have put up their green shoots a few weeks later.

-Please note that garlic for sowing is only available during autumn and winter each year.
+Please note that garlic bulbs for sowing are only available during autumn and winter each year.

 For more tips to growing garlic successfully in NZ read our blog post here.